tasmota/docs/docs/FAQ.md

 DD-WRT also has Wi-Fi Multi-Media (WMM) enabled by default.
 Disabling WMM can resolve connectivity issues.

 ### I entered wrong Wi-Fi information
-If you have a device with a button and the button is configured as a component in the Tasmota settings (e.g., GPIO0 - Button1), you can try pressing the button to force the device into [Wi-Fi configuration mode](Buttons-and-Switches#multi-press-functions) with 4 short presses of the button. **Note:** Since version 8.3.0 this requires 6 short presses instead.
+If you have a device with a button and the button is configured as a component in the Tasmota settings (e.g., GPIO0 - Button1), you can try pressing the button to force the device into [Wi-Fi configuration mode](Buttons-and-Switches#multi-press-functions) with 4&nbsp;short presses of the button. **Note:** Since version 8.3.0 this requires 6&nbsp;short presses instead.

 If that didn't work reset your device using [Fast power cycle device recovery](Device-Recovery.md#fast-power-cycle-device-recovery)